-AUDITOR'S REPORT ON THE "INFORMATION RELATING TO THE SYSTEM OF INTERNAL CONTROL OVER FINANCIAL REPORTING (SCIIF IN SPANISH)"
+AUDITOR'S REPORT ON THE "INFORMATION RELATED TO THE SYSTEM OF INTERNAL CONTROL OVER FINANCIAL REPORTING (ICFR)"

-Translation of a report and annual accounts originally issued in Spanish.
-In the event of discrepancy, the Spanish-language version prevails
+Translation of a report and information originally issued in Spanish.
+In the event of discrepancy, the Spanishlanguage version prevails

-To the Board of Directors of PROSEGUR CASH, S.A.
+To the Board of Directors of PROSEGUR CASH, S.A.:

-In accordance with the request from the Board of Directors of PROSEGUR CASH, S.A. (hereinafter the Company) and our engagement letter dated January 24, 2022, we have performed certain procedures on the accompanying "ICFR-related information" included in section F of the 2021 Annual Corporate Governance Report of PROSEGUR CASH, S.A. which summarizes the Company's internal control procedures regarding annual financial information.
+In accordance with the request from the Board of Directors of PROSEGUR CASH, S.A. (hereinafter the Entity) and our engagement letter dated February 2, 2024, we have performed certain procedures on the "ICFR related information" attached of PROSEGUR CASH, S.A., included in section F of the 2023 Annual Corporate Governance Report of PROSEGUR CASH, S.A. which summarizes the Company's internal control procedures regarding annual financial information.